Sunam

-Sunam is a town and a tehsil, near city of Sangrur in Sangrur district in the Indian state of Punjab.
+Sunam is a town and a tehsil, near the city of Sangrur in Sangrur district in the Indian state of Punjab.
 The Railway Station of Sunam was renamed as Sunam Udham Singh Wala.

 History

 Sunam is listed in the Ain-i-Akbari as a pargana under the sarkar of Sirhind, producing a revenue of 7,067,696 dams for the imperial treasury and supplying a force of 2000 infantry and 500 cavalry.
 It had a brick fort at the time.
 It was one of the many towns under the rule of Wazir Khan.